k-boyle/Oktane/README.md

 **Dependency Injection**

-Beans can be injected into module using the BeanProvider, any constructor arguments will be passed into the module on instantiation, the CommandHandler will inject itself and does not need to be added to a provider.
+Beans can be injected into module using the `BeanProvider`, any constructor arguments will be passed into the module on instantiation, the `CommandHandler` will inject itself and does not need to be added to a provider.
 ```java
 public class OktaneCommandModule extends CommandModuleBase<OktaneCommandContext> {